plenigo/plenigo.github.io/pages/custom_integration/app_management.md

 PlenigoManager.get().configure(secret, companyId );

 // 2.Step: Delete the customer app.
-String customerId = "56202510"; // The customer id from the plenigo backend.
+String customerId = "56202510"; // The customer ID from the plenigo backend.
 String customerAppId = "ftYHMpmIiRzM40ZDIQx5CIPPtN3H33mzPd7BSr3G"; // The customer app ID
 // This method does not return an exception, this will delete the customer app ID for the specific customer.
 AppManagementService.deleteCustomerApp(new DeleteAppIdRequest(customerId, customerAppId);